 Stats, Facts, and Noteables on TCU Football

-TCU has their 10th 11-win season in 17 years under Gary Patterson.
+Last season, TCU had their 10th 11-win season in 17 years under Gary Patterson.

 Along those same lines, TCU is one of five FBS programs that has finished in the top 10 of the final polls at least three times in the last four seasons.
 The other schools are Alabama, Clemson, Ohio State and Oklahoma - pretty good company.

 TCU finished the 2017 campaign ranked #9 in the AP poll.
 This is the 7th time in 13 seasons TCU finishes ranked in the Top 10 of college football.
 In the state of Texas, all other teams combined equal this stat in the same time frame.

 TCU is 20-0 at home as an AP Top 10 team under Gary Patterson.